CivicActions/ssp-toolkit/docs/controls/SI.md

 ##### CivicActions

 Identification of information system security flaws are detected as early as possible by the following methods:

-* Vulnerability scans, as described in RA-5.
+- Vulnerability scans, as described in RA-5.
-* Log analysis from monitoring described in SI-4.
+- Log analysis from monitoring described in SI-4.
-* Service flaw notifications (CVEs, etc.) are received by the CivicActions Security Office and passed on to CicvicActions Operations staff when relevant.
+- Service flaw notifications (CVEs, etc.) are received by the CivicActions Security Office and passed on to CivicActions Operations staff when relevant.

 Any security issues found are ticketed through JIRA and/or the Git issue queue.
 CivicActions Operations staff prioritizes high findings.
 Changes made to correct the information system as a result of the system flaws are scheduled and coordinated through the CCB Change Request Process and appropriate approvals required from the CCB as implemented in CM-3.

 #### b